Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Methods

-where \(\sigma(\cdot)\) is a nonlinear activation (e.g., LeakyReLU), \(D_T\) is the number of temporal filters, and \(L_g\) is the resulting temporal length after stride and pooling.
+where $\sigma(\cdot)$ is a nonlinear activation function, such as LeakyReLU, $D_T$ is the number of convolutional filters, and $L_g$ is the resulting token length after convolution, stride, and pooling.
 By concatenating the tokens across all granularities, we obtain